Hydrophytic vegetation is a term used for plants that have adapted to survive oxygen-challenged aquatic environments.

 A delineator must prepare for the delineation by reviewing all the resources available.

-These including aerial photos, National Wetlands Inventory, soil survey by Natural Resource Conversation Service, topography, and relative local or state-level maps that could exist for wetlands.
+These include aerial photos, National Wetlands Inventory, soil survey by Natural Resource Conversation Service, topography, and relative local or state-level maps that could exist for wetlands.

 If you’re working on a smaller project, a map may be all that’s needed.